The Russian Equivalent of Wingnut Welfare

 the Kremlin has radically marginalized all outlets that pursue even

-reasonably independent editorial lines.
+reasonably independent editorial lines.“Russians are the

 second-largest group of users of Live Journal, a popular U.S. blogger